The AKG K872 is a flagship closed-back version of the company’s flagship open-back circumaural headphones, the K812. It is priced at $1499.

 There is no downward pressure on your ears emanating from the cups so in truth I would term the overall clamp levels as directionally neutral.

 The seal is above average for a closed-back headphone.
-There is a minor amount of leakage towards the base of the cups as the pressure is lightest there.
+There is a minor amount of leakage towards the base of the cups as the pressure is the lightest there.
 You can feel the difference in passive isolation if you use your hands and press harder in that area.

 If that area could sustain the pressure I am applying myself it would be a world-class seal.
 Otherwise, the pad seal on the K872 is just slightly behind those thick lambskin pads of the MrSpeakers Ether C and the LCD-XC but not that far behind with the bonus of it being much lighter in weight.